abdurrahman-eee/ESP32-IoT-LED-Matrix-Studio/README.md

-# ESP32 "Musashi" IoT LED Matrix Studio
+# ESP32 "Custom Tex and Shape" IoT LED Matrix Studio

 **A professional, web-controlled 8×8 LED Matrix driven by an ESP32 and 74HC595 shift registers.**